CMS 107 - Media and Society II

 CMS 270 - Media and Globalization

-This course explores media through the lens of globalization.
-Students will explore how history, political systems, economics, and cultural values influence media around the world.
-Students will study media systems and genres in Latin America, Africa, Asia, and Europe.
+Media and Globalization explores media through the lens of globalization.
+Students explore how history, political systems, economics, and cultural values influence media around the world.
+Students study media systems and genres in Latin America, Africa, Asia, and Europe.

 Prerequisite